NLnetLabs/cascade/doc/manual/source/intro.rst

    resolver.
 2. Cache Poisoning: an attacker injects fake DNS data into a DNS resolver's cache.
 When other users request the same record, the resolver serves the malicious, cached information.
-DNSSEC's validation process prevents this by ensuring the cached data is cryptographically signed by the authoritative source.
+DNSSEC's :term:`validation <Validation>` process prevents this by ensuring the cached data is cryptographically signed by the authoritative source.
 3. On-Path Attacks: DNSSEC helps prevent attackers from intercepting and altering DNS queries and responses, ensuring data integrity during transit.
 4. Authenticated Denial of Existence: attackers can try to exploit vulnerabilities to forge an "unauthenticated" response to a non-existent record (NXDOMAIN).
-DNSSEC uses NSEC records to provide a cryptographically signed proof that a record does not exist, making the zone resistant to this type of attack.
+DNSSEC uses :term:`NSEC` or :term:`NSEC3` records to provide a cryptographically signed proof that a record does not exist, making the zone resistant to this type of attack.

 DNSSEC uses digital signatures to ensure the response is authentic and has not been tampered with.
 By verifying DNS responses, DNSSEC prevents malicious